hyejung0/wait_for_test_v11/SAP/SAP_v1.md

 Table 1.
 Example dataset: An expected sample of the dataset for the baseline and follow-up variables for two patients.
 Gender and smoking status are baseline covariates that do not change over time.
-Albumin and Platelet are the tiem-dependent covariates that are measured each week (k).
+Albumin and Platelet are the time-dependent covariates that are measured each week (k).
 Cohort is the exposure variables that can change over time.